Student Listening Survey

 - Supervise the Student Listening Survey in the sense of having the students fill it out in supervised groups either by class and/or by advisory group

-Close the Student Listening Survey once the time for the last group to fill it in has passed.
+Tell CSM when you plan to begin the Student Listening Survey and we will close it once the 24 hour time has passed.
 You don’t need to do anything else.

 CSM receives the results and has the final product to you no more than 10 days after the survey is closed.